 My approach to beta reading: As a lay person I believe that I can read and assess writing “in the shoes of the average reader”, so to speak.
 As my wife is a writer (of both fiction and non-fiction) I appreciate the importance of making comments positive and constructive.

-Favourite genres: History, sociology, religion, philosophy, biography, literary fiction, crime fiction.
+Genres I read: History, sociology, religion, philosophy, biography, literary fiction, crime fiction, general fiction.

-Favorite authors: Charles Dickens.
+Favourite authors: Charles Dickens.
 Fyodor Dostoevsky.
 Albert Camus.
-Lionel Schriver
+Lionel Schriver.

 Am I an author?
 No, except for the occasional short story.